Advertiser Disclosure

 Spirit Airlines Makes More Adjustments

-Spirit provided updates this week that included rejecting 27 aircraft leases (meaning it will save millions by not having these planes), a $150 million payment from AerCap Ireland Limited (Spirit’s largest aircraft lessor), a resolution of all claims between Spirit and AerCap, and a commitment to the future delivery of 30 aircraft.
+Spirit provided updates this week that included rejecting 27 aircraft leases (meaning it will save millions of dollars by not having these planes), a $150 million payment from AerCap Ireland Limited (Spirit’s largest aircraft lessor), a resolution of all claims between Spirit and AerCap, and a commitment to the future delivery of 30 aircraft.

 These agreements are subject to court approval at an October 10, 2025, hearing.